Cluster headache: Diagnosis

 Cluster-like head pain may be diagnosed as secondary headache rather than cluster headache.

 A detailed oral history aids practitioners in correct differential diagnosis, as there are no confirmatory tests for cluster headache.
 A headache diary can be useful in tracking when and where pain occurs, how severe it is, and how long the pain lasts.
 A record of coping strategies used may help distinguish between headache type; data on frequency, severity and duration of headache attacks are a necessary tool for initial and correct differential diagnosis in headache conditions.

+The Erwin test is a 3-item screening questionnaire assessing pain intensity, attack duration and the presence of autonomic symptoms.
+It has been described as an easy-to-use tool that could facilitate earlier diagnosis.
+An interactive version of the Erwin test is available online.

 Correct diagnosis presents a challenge as the first cluster headache attack may present where staff are not trained in the diagnosis of rare or complex chronic disease.
 Experienced ER staff are sometimes trained to detect headache types.
-While cluster headache attacks themselves are not directly life-threatening, suicide ideation has been observed.
+While cluster headache attacks themselves are not directly life-threatening, suicidal ideation has been observed.

 Individuals with cluster headaches typically experience diagnostic delay before correct diagnosis.
 People are often misdiagnosed due to reported neck, tooth, jaw, and sinus symptoms and may unnecessarily endure many years of referral to ear, nose and throat (ENT) specialists for investigation of sinuses; dentists for tooth assessment; chiropractors and manipulative therapists for treatment; or psychiatrists, psychologists, and other medical disciplines before their headaches are correctly diagnosed.
 Under-recognition of cluster headaches by health care professionals is reflected in consistent findings in Europe and the United States that the average time to diagnosis is around seven years.